-Research on aging includes investigations into the cell biology of bone and the molecular basis of cellular senescence.
+- Aging research.
+These studies involve investigations into the cell biology of bone and the molecular basis of cellular senescence.

+- Biotechnologies and nanotechnologies research.
 Mayo Clinic researchers are developing new genetic, proteomic and biomathematic methods to drive research in biochemistry and molecular biology.

+- Cardiovascular disease and angiogenesis research.
 Investigators in the Department of Biochemistry and Molecular Biology at Mayo Clinic are studying the genetics and mechanisms of cardiovascular disease.

+- Tissue degenerative diseases research.
 The department uses a multidisciplinary approach to understand the causes and characteristics of tissue degenerative diseases.